slinares03/saai-ic-d6-variables/README.md

-# Javascript Variables and Datatypes
+# JavaCcript Variables and Datatypes

 ## Description 📄
-Time to practice creating and using javascript variables and working with different datatypes.
+Time to practice creating and using JavaScript variables and working with different datatypes.
 We will primarily be interacting with the console in the dev tools via the browser.

 Note: All work in this lab will be done in the `script.js` file.
 The HTML exists only to link the Javascript file so we can use the browser console.